Rating: 5.00

 • Most chicken korma recipes may have some ingredients that can be pretty difficult to find.
 To make it easy for you guys, I’ve tried and reduced the number of ingredients used here.
 I’ve also substituted some ingredients with easy-to-find ingredients instead.
 You can find the ingredients used in this recipe at your local Indian grocery store easy-peasy.

 • This is just such an amazing meal.
-It’s good enough to have on your own with some warm rice on normal days because it’s so easy to make and it’s also extravagant and rich enough to serve for a party as a main dish like it was traditionally served (for celebrations) and is still served today as well.
+It’s good enough to have on your own with some warm rice on normal days because it’s so easy to make and it’s also extravagant and rich enough to serve at a party as a main dish like it was traditionally served (for celebrations) and is still served today as well.

 • This entire dish is cooked in one pot and how amazing is that?
 You’ll have a delicious curry in no time and with as less dishes to wash as possible.
 Such a win-win!